 Healthy growth lasts a lifetime

-Losing weight is more challenging than maintaining a healthy weight in the first place, so it's important that healthy habits and behaviours are introduced from day one.
+Losing weight is more difficult than preventing weight gain in the first place, so it's important that healthy habits and behaviours are set from day one.

 How much exercise does a puppy need every day?

 When it comes to giving guidance on how much exercise a puppy needs, it is very difficult to give a precise answer.
 The simple truth is that the amount of exercise a puppy should have, depends on each individual puppy.

 As a starting point however, consider your dog’s size and breed type.
 Smaller dogs tend to mature to adulthood at between 6 and 12 months old and therefore are able to tolerate increased levels of exercise at an earlier age.
 Exercise for puppies who will grow into larger dogs needs to be carefully monitored for a longer period of time – they may grow quickly but they mature slowly.
 They won’t achieve adulthood until they are between 18 and 24 months.

 A general guide is to aim to exercise your puppy for five minutes for every month of their age, twice a day; so a 4 month old puppy could be exercised 20 minutes, twice a day, whereas an 8 month old puppy could be exercised for 40 minutes, twice daily.